Home

 More links where I found good stuff:

-Below are various pics from the recent 3 month leak fix / last of the maintenance / cosmetic improvement effort.
+Below are various pics from the 3 month leak fix / last of the maintenance / cosmetic improvement effort.
 Feel free to email me if you have questions or comments, happy to share what I learned (and learn more!)

 • New factory Marelli cap and rotor, shortened and potted dizzy shaft.